 Cathedral Ledge-North Conway

 This special spot has been the scene for many engagements and weddings, and when you see the view from the top, you’ll know why!
-In the winter months, the gate to the park is closed so plan on parking and walking the 1-mile up the auto road to the top of the ledge where you will be greeted by sweeping hikers and snowshoes.
+In the winter months, the gate to the park is closed so plan on parking and walking the one mile up the auto road to the top of the ledge where you will be greeted by sweeping hikers and snowshoes.

 Walter-Newton Natural Area -Plymouth